TheTechOddBug/lon-mirror/README.md

 a completed deployment layer

-Those claims would be stronger than the current evidence.
+Those claims would exceed the current evidence.

 ---